Planotortrix excessana: Habitat and host plants

 The larvae feed on many forest, orchard and garden shrubs and trees.
 It prefers trees with broad leaves or needles and its hosts include exotic species such as Eucalyptus species, Sequoia sempervirens, Pinus species (including Pinus radiata) and Pseudotsuga menziesii as well as New Zealand endemics such as Dicksonia squarrosa, Metrosideros diffusa and Peraxilla tetrapetala.

 Interactions with humans

 In New Zealand this species is a major pest of apples, strawberries, stone fruits and walnuts.
 They feed on leaves, buds, and soft stems under a webbing of silk and foliage.
 P. excessana also cause scarring damage on fruit such as apples and kiwifruit which can result in the fruit being rejected for export.
 This species can be controlled by insecticide sprays.
 P. excessana is also parasitised by Ancistrocerus gazella, a solitary wasp accidentally introduced to New Zealand.
 It has been proposed that A. gazella be used as a biological control of P. excessana to reduce the impact that the moth has on commercial agricultural crops and also to assist with the reduced use of insecticides.

-P. excessana has been intercepted at United States ports on vegetation sourced from New Zealand.
+This species has been intercepted at United States ports on vegetation sourced from New Zealand.